 Is this a COVID-19 related request?
 If yes, please explain.
 No Please identify any financial or schedule impacts if this legislation is not approved for the current cycle?
 If yes, please explain.
 Please describe how the timeline for approval may impact the execution or renewal of a contract.
 None.
+Places indicate whether this legislation financially imports other Departments (Offices) If was placed list the departments.
 Please indicate whether this legislation financially impacts other Departments/Offices?
-If yes, please list the departments: □ Yes Anticipated Council Committee of Purview: Community Development /Human Services For Ordinances, Anticipated Committee Meeting Date for First Read: N/A For Ordinances, Anticipated Committee Meeting Date for Second Read: N/A For Resolutions, Anticipated Committee Meeting Date for First Read: January 10, 2023 (Resolutions only require one read) Anticipated Full Council Date for Adoption: January 17, 2022
+If yes, please list the departments: lacksquare ☐ Yes Anticipated Council Committee of Purview: · Community Development /Human Services For Ordinances, Anticipated Committee Meeting Date for First Read: N/A For Ordinances, Anticipated Committee Meeting Date for Second Read: N/A For Resolutions, Anticipated Committee Meeting Date for First Read: January 10, 2023 (Resolutions only require one read) Anticipated Full Council Date for Adoption: January 17, 2023

-To be completed by the Law Department
+To be completed by the he Law Department

 Please identify any legal impacts/conflicts if this legislation is approved.
 If yes, please explain:

-None.
+None. ' '' '

-To be completed by AIM
+To be comple eted by AIM

-Please identify any technology impacts/conflicts if this legislation is approved.
+Please identify any technology impacts/conflicts if this legislation is appro oved.
 If yes, please explain:

 None.

-To be completed by the Originating Department
+To be completed by the C Originating Department

 Procurement-related information:

-Indicate Contract Type: N/A
+Indicate Contract Type:

-Describe the Source Selection:N/A
+Describe the Source Selection: N/A

 Have Invitations/Request for Proposals been issued?N/A

 Indicate the number of invitations issued N/A

 What is the term of the contract?N/A

 To be completed by the Originating Department and Verified by the Department of Finance

 1001 (GENERAL FUND) 140101 (PRC- Source of Funds:

 COMMISSIONER) 5212001 (PROFESSIONAL General Fund

 SERVICES) 1320000 (CHIEF EXECUTIVE).

+SERVICES) 1320000 (CHIEF EXECUTIVE).

 Fund Account Center (Please answer):

-$\Box$ Cost will be covered by the Department's Current Year budg et
+☐Cost will be covered by the Department's Current Year budget

-Budget Neutral-No Monetary Impact
+☑Budget Neutral-No Monetary Impact

-□Budget Neutral-Requiring a BA or TR
+☐Budget Neutral-Requiring a BA or TR

-$\Box$ Cost not anticipated in the Department's Current Year Budg et
+☐Cost not anticipated in the Department's Current Year Budget

-□Amendment to the Current Budget
+☐ Amendment to the Current Budget

-$\Box$ Please indicate if there is a method of cost recovery.
-If so, pl ease describe in detail
+Please indicate if there is a method of cost recovery.
+If so, please describe in detail

-Funds will be covered with USDA grant

-es/Dates
+Signatures/Dates

 Originating Department's Commissioner/Chief: Date:

 Department of Law/Attorney of Record: Date:

 Chief Financial Officer: Date:

-Date.
+Duto:

 Chief Procurement Officer (Required ONLY for purchase of any goods or Date:

-services): Date.
+services):

 N/A

-Chief Information Officer (Required ONLY for technology Date:
+Chief Information Officer (Required ONLY for technology review/impacts): Date:

-review/impacts):

 N/A

-If approval from Procurement or AIM is not required, please indicate the
+If approval from Procurement or AIM is not required, please indicate the reasons below:

 There is no technology component to this legislation.
 Therefore, AIM approval is not required.

 Mayor's Office Only

 Date Received/Staff Person (COO): Date Reviewed/Staff Person (COS):

 Initial/Date:

 Final Approval by Chief of Staff: Final Check Off by COS office:

-nature/Date: Initial/Date:
+Signature/Date: Initial/Date: